Blueberry Protein Chia Pudding Bowl with Kiwi and Garden Granola

 Step 1: Blend the Base

-Place the oat milk, yogurt, vanilla extract, protein powder (if using), and blueberries in a high-speed blender.
-Blend on high for 30-60 seconds until completely smooth and vibrant purple.
+In a high-speed blender, combine the oat milk, yogurt, vanilla extract, protein powder (if using), and blueberries.
+Blend on high for 30–60 seconds until completely smooth and a vibrant purple color forms.

-Pro Tip: Frozen blueberries create a thicker, creamier texture and are often more affordable than fresh!
+Pro Tip: Frozen blueberries create a thicker, creamier texture — and they’re often more affordable than fresh.

 Step 2: Combine with Chia Seeds

-Pour the chia seeds into a large glass container or mason jar.
-Add the blended blueberry mixture and stir well to ensure the chia seeds are evenly distributed.
-This prevents clumping!
+Pour the chia seeds into a large glass jar or container.
+Add the blended blueberry mixture and stir well to evenly distribute the chia seeds.
+This helps prevent clumping.

 Step 3: Refrigerate Overnight

-Cover the container with a lid or plastic wrap and refrigerate for at least 4 hours, or preferably overnight.
-The chia seeds will absorb the liquid and expand, creating pudding texture.
+Cover with a lid or wrap and refrigerate for at least 4 hours, or ideally overnight.
+As it chills, the chia seeds will absorb the liquid and expand, creating a pudding-like texture.

 Step 4: Assemble Your Bowl

 When ready to serve, give the chia pudding a good stir.
-Scoop about ⅔ cup into your serving bowl.
-Arrange the toppings beautifully: fan out the kiwi slices on one side, add fresh blueberries, sprinkle the matcha granola, and drizzle or dollop the nut butter on top.
+Scoop about ⅔ cup into your bowl.
+Arrange your toppings: fan out the kiwi slices, add fresh blueberries, sprinkle with Garden Granola® Kale Matcha, and finish with a drizzle or dollop of nut butter.

 Recipe Variations & Substitutions

-Make It Vegan: Use coconut yogurt instead of Greek yogurt and ensure your protein powder is plant-based.
+• Make it vegan: Use coconut yogurt instead of Greek yogurt, and choose a plant-based protein powder.

-Berry Swaps: Try strawberries, raspberries, or mixed berries instead of blueberries.
+• Berry swaps: Try strawberries, raspberries, or a mixed-berry blend in place of blueberries.

-Protein Options: Vanilla whey, pea protein, hemp protein, or skip it entirely for a lighter version.
+• Protein options: Use vanilla whey, pea protein, or hemp protein, or skip it for a lighter version.

 • Sliced banana or strawberries